navyabattula/CS595-seminar/README.md

 By prompting for various desired losses, errors, or returns, G.pt can sample different parameter updates that achieve a range of performance levels.
 Figure 5 shows that G.pt successfully learns to generate parameters corresponding to a large range of prompted values.
 Across different tasks and metrics, G.pt generates parameter updates that are well-correlated with the prompted value.
 While the model is able to achieve a range of prompted values, it is noted that it currently shows limited ability to extrapolate to values beyond the limits of the pre-training dataset.

+The networks in the checkpoint dataset are initialized with a single weight initialization scheme.
+For MNIST, they are sampled θ ∼ U[− 1/√n, 1/√n], where n is the fan-in of a layer.
+While one step prompting performance is degraded, recursive promptingsignificantly improves results.
+G.pt is able to rapidly optimize out-of-distribution weights in ten or fewer parameter updates.
+Figure 6 shows evaluation of G.pts ability to generalize to randomly-initialized input parameter vectors θ, where the weights are sampled from different distributions.

+The effect of increasing the G.pt parameters is shown in Figure 7.
+The training process invloves six models withtransformer hidden sizes in [64, 128, 256, 512, 1024, 2048].
+The smallest model is approximately 2M parameters while the largestis 858M parameters.
+The G.pt checkpoint that attains the highest prompt alignment score over training is evaluated.
+We can infer that the larger models generalize much more effectively than smaller models.
+Small models (<60M parameters) largely fail to generalizeto unseen parameter vectors.
+Even at roughly 109 parameters, wefind that G.pt has not saturated its model scaling curve.

+The impact of increasing the number of training checkpoints in also investigated (figure 7).
+The largest 858M parameter model is trained on [500, 5K, 10K, 25K, 55K] runs, with each run containing 200 checkpoints.
+Performance improves substantially as the number of training checkpoints is scaled from
+100K to 5M.
+There is no significant improvement when further increasing from 5M to 10M checkpoints.
+This may be a result of G.pt requiring additional model scale to benefit from a larger pre-training dataset.

 ![](./Figure3.png)

 Figure 3: Figure showing the reduction of losses and errors for each optimizer after a single update.